 WHAT TO DO: (all steps are required)

-- Read through the Little Shakes: LLL Rehearsal Performance Schedule and make sure that you are available to commit to this production.
+- Read through the Little Shakes: As You Like It Rehearsal Performance Schedule and make sure that you are available to commit to this production.
 Time commitments vary; see below.

-- Read the descriptions and time commitments below, and fill out this Backstage Form with your contact info and experience/interest by Monday, October 30 at 5pm.
+- Read the descriptions and time commitments below, and fill out this form with your contact info and experience/interest by Monday, October 6.

-- Directing Assistant We will need one high school student to assist our director throughout the rehearsal process and performances.
+We will need 1-2 high school students to assist our director throughout the rehearsal process and performances.
+DA/Swings will also understudy all roles in the show.
 Students who have an interest in directing and who want to learn more about it should apply.
-Make note of any rehearsal / performance conflicts you already know of and be ready to disclose them in your interview.
+Make note of any rehearsal conflicts you already know of and be ready to disclose them in your interview.

 If you have read through all of the above and have questions, please email us at kcordaro@trtc.org or bbutler@trtc.org.